itprojects/InboxPager/README.md

 Sometimes checking GMAIL too ofter (<10 minutes) may or may not block application access to account.

+# OpenPGP Usage

+In order to use cryptographic services you need to install an app called OpenKeychain and make, or import, some pgp-keys.
+OpenKeychain applies OpenPGP privacy/security to a given message,  and the process is described below, or (better) just look at the screenshots.
+Sending inline messages in non-pgp/mime standard is not supported, but third party apps exist that can do that, through the system clipboard buffer.

+## Signed Clear Text

+Signing a clear, unencrypted message with a pgp key, that will be sent using pgp/mime.
+This option is for those want to be sure that a message was produced with a certain pgp key, the message contents are not encrypted.
+Can include attachments.

+1. Click the padlock icon, this starts the pgp implementation.

+2. Choose "Sign clear text message" spinner.

+3. Pick a signing key by pressing on the text button.

+4. Ignore recipient keys.

+5. Click "START", that produces the pgp/mime.

+6. Click "READY", that returns you to the sending activity.

+7. Press "SEND".

+Some email clients may complain of a "bad signature", i.e. Thunderbird with Enigmail.
+Manually checking the signature against the firts pgp/mime part with "gpg --verify signature.asc message.txt" is one solution.

+## Encrypt Message

+Encrypting a message, or signing and encrypting a message.
+This option is for those that desire more privacy for their content, for example commercial organizations.
+Messages produced with this option will be encrypted, and they can optionally be signed.
+[Extra: If one wishes to be able to decrypt their own messages for posterity, use the option to add the signing key to the recipients.
+Can include attachments.

+1. Click the padlock icon, this starts the pgp implementation.

+2. Choose "Encrypt" or "Sing and encrypt" from spinner.

+3. Pick a signing key by pressing on the text button.

+4. Pick the recipient keys by pressing on the text button.

+5. Click "START", that produces the pgp/mime.

+6. Click "READY", that returns you to the sending activity.

+7. Press "SEND".

+## Decrypt or Verify Message

+Decrypt a pgp/mime message and/or only verifying the signature validity.
+Can save attachemnts.

+1. Click the padlock icon, this starts the pgp implementation.

+2. Click "START", that produces the pgp/mime.

+3. Click "READY", that returns you to the message activity.

+4. Clicking on the icon near the padlock displays signature verification.

+5. Clicking on the attachment image button from the top now produces decrypted attachments.

 # LICENSES

 Application Overall, GPL3